hkotek/hkotek.com/_posts/2024-03-02-my-altac-journey.md

 [^9]: He/him/his, she/her/hers, it/its, they/them/their, the student(s), Mary, etc.
 [^10]: E.g. syntactic position, semantic role, pronouns and proper names, lexical choices -- occupations, violence, romance, kinship term, etc.
 [^11]: In fairness, with an N as small as I had, I probably would have just needed to apply more broadly.
 It'd have made more sense to rethink the materials only later, with a larger N that would have been more informative.
+[^12]: In general everyone has been supportive -- my grad advisors, colleagues, friends, family.
+I'm sure some people were disappointed or have some negative opinions about leaving academia = failure, but at least they haven't shared those thoughts with me.